searKing/preview-vscode/README.md

 ## Contributing

-If you want to develop and debug this extension from source code, please run 'sudo npm run postinstall ' under the root dir of this extension, according to [Cannot find module 'vscode' – where is vscode.d.ts now installed? #2810](https://github.com/Microsoft/vscode/issues/2810)
++ If you want to develop and debug this extension from source code, please run 'sudo npm run postinstall ' under the root dir of this extension, according to [Cannot find module 'vscode' – where is vscode.d.ts now installed? #2810](https://github.com/Microsoft/vscode/issues/2810)

++ Node.js's version is too old ? following this [NodeSource Node.js Binary Distributions](https://github.com/nodesource/distributions), and you will get the latest version installed automatically !

 ## Thanks to
 [html-preview-vscode](https://github.com/tht13/html-preview-vscode.git).